resonanceee/opendatahub-bootcamp-2024-elaboration/README.md

 Note that many of our data consumers will want to query on a station level, so you should also provide that data.

 ## Running a local environment

+For the challenge you will work only with a local instance.

-1. Install docker and docker compose
+1. Install docker and docker compose (make sure compose is a recent version 2+)
 2. In this directory, run `docker compose up`
-3. Wait for the services to start up
+3. Wait for the services to start

 If everything is running correctly, you should now have a basic Open Data Hub core running:
 |  Service |  Note | Protocol  | Port  |   |